xzel23/jdkprovidergradleplugin/README.md

 - **Windows ARM:** There currently is no GraalVM on Windows ARM.

-- **Windows x64:** GraalVM on Windows x64 has an error that leads to native compilation failing with the message "'other' has different root when building".
+- **Windows x64:** GraalVM on Windows x64 has an error that leads to native compilation failing with the message "'other' has different root when building."
   To fix this, add `-Djava.io.tmpdir=...` to the Gradle command line to point to a temp directory on the same drive.
   For details, read the corresponding [GraalVM issue](https://github.com/graalvm/native-build-tools/issues/754).**